AzureCosmosDB/labs/dotnet/labs/07-transactions-with-continuation.md

       > Also keep in mind that as of this writing, Cosmos DB has a 2 MB request limit on all calls.
 If your data is bigger than this test data, consider chaining `.Take()` to `foods.Skip(point)` to send a smaller payload with each request.

-2. Press **Ctrl-S** to save the `program.cs` file
+1. Press **Ctrl-S** to save the `program.cs` file

+> [!NOTE]
+> Before running this code, return to the Azure Portal and make sure the FoodCollection container is scaled up to 10,000 RU/s.

-3. In the open terminal pane, enter and execute the following command:
+1. In the open terminal pane, enter and execute the following command:

    ```sh
    dotnet run